 HOW AND WHEN TO APPLY TO THE PHD PROGRAM

 All applications to our PhD Program must be made electronically.
-No paper-based applications will be accepted.
-Unfortunately, we cannot make any exceptions to this rule.
 The online application system is available on the SEAS Admissions website.
 The deadlines for the submission of your fully completed application are:

-- To start the PhD Program in the Spring semester: apply by November 15 of the previous year.
+- Starting the PhD Program in the Spring semester: apply by November 15 of the previous year

-- To start the PhD Program in the Fall semester: apply by December 15 of the previous year.
+- Starting the PhD Program in the Fall semester: apply by December 15 of the previous year

 You can still apply after these deadlines.
 However, be aware that applications are usually reviewed soon after the deadline, so late applications may not be processed as quickly or have the best chance of getting funding from our department.